laravel-notification-channels/twitter/README.md

 This package makes it easy to send Laravel notifications using [Twitter](https://dev.twitter.com/rest/public).
 (Laravel 8+)

 PS: v.7.0.0 only supports Laravel 10 and PHP 8.1.
-If you have an older Laravel application, or PHP version, you can use an older version of this package.
-But be aware that these are no longer maintained.
+If you have an older Laravel application or PHP version, you can use an older version of this package.
+Be aware that these are no longer maintained.

 ## Contents